rise8-us/rise8-us/docs/practice-playbook.md

 4. Reduction in code defects

 **Bug**
 Any work being done to correct unexpected behaviors or faults that are inconsistent with the desired coded intent.

 **NOTE**
 Security is a fundamental part of software development and as such can be characterized to fit in all three of the categories as needed.
-However, you may to create your own category for security work this is common in high compliance environments.
+However, you may to create your own category for security work; this is common in high compliance environments.

 ### Standup
 A quick 10-15 min meeting typically held at the beginning of the day.
-Team members will give a **few** sentences on what the accomplished yesterday, planning to do today, and any blockers they may have.
-If greater detail is required coordinate a discussion with the relevant team members post standup.
+Team members will give a **few** sentences on what they accomplished yesterday, are planning to do today, and any blockers they may have.
+If greater detail is required, coordinate a discussion with the relevant team members post standup.

 ### Retro
-A meeting to reflect on the past work cycle and identify what worked what didn't and any actions needed to be taken going forward.
+A meeting to reflect on the past work cycle and identify what worked, what didn't and any actions needed to be taken going forward.
 Release some stress while looking forward to the making the next work cycle better.
 This is also a good time to call out your team members on their accomplishments.

 ## Pair Programming
-We believe there is great value in paired programing and advocate it as the first option.
+We believe there is great value in paired programming and advocate it as the first option.
 Pairing helps train inexperienced devs, allows for the propagation of tips and techniques, and provides accountability.

 Pair programming is a development technique where two developers author software using the same computer.
 In person, the computer is outfitted with two keyboards, two monitors and two mice.
 In a remote environment one user can share the screen with another via collaboration software such as [Zoom](https://zoom.us/) and Live Share.
 There are two roles in pair programming:

 Driver: The person who is writing the code.
-Navigator: Helps the driver navigate code development process.
+Navigator: Helps the driver navigate the code development process.
 They can write code in the form of suggestions or corrections.

 Here are few helpful hints when pairing:

-1. Pairing can be tiring, take breaks often
+1. Pairing can be tiring; take breaks often
 2. Rotate pairs regularly.
 Each person brings something unique to the table which will improve the codebase as a whole.
 Swapping pairs also drives both knowledge sharing and alignment across the team.
 3. Be open to new ideas and constructive criticism
 4. Sometimes pairing might not be the best approach.
 Feel free to solo when it makes sense.
 But remember, committed code requires a peer review.